Aggie01/PyBer_Analysis_module5/PyBer_AnalysisREADME.md

   - The Fare per Driver is at $55.49, whereas in urban type it is only $16.57.
   - The Fare per Ride is almost $10 higher in rural area than urban ($34.62 vs $24.53)

- The summary table below illustrates the findings:
+ The summary table below illustrates more findings:
 ![](PyBer%20Summary.png)

   ### Seasonal effects and trends that are identified:
   - afdsdfsa
   - asdfsdfsadf

   ![](Total%20Fare%20by%20City%20Type.png)

-  Below, a detailed table shows the weekly sum of the fares
+  Below, a detailed table shows the weekly sum of fares

   ![](PyBer%20Summary%20of%20Fares%20-%20Weekly.png)

 # Summary and Recommendations:
 In order to improve PyBer's business performance the following is recommended:
 - Allocate more drivers into rural areas.